xtracthub/xtract_file_service/README.md

 ## Available Extractors:
 tabular:
 - Can process tabular/columnar files (.tsv, .csv, etc.).
 - Returns preamble, headers, and means, medians, modes, max, min for each column.
+    - Tabular files containing preamble will automatically process the preamble using the keyword extractor.

 keyword:
 - Can process text files.